Clewsy/clewsy_ansible/README.md

 Basic automation playbooks and roles for deploying boxes on my home network.
 Super handy when nuking/paving, but originally this project just started as a means of learning [ansible][link_web_ansible].

 A playbook and variables file exists for each host machine.
-When run, it will configure the host with the specified roles described below.
+When run, the host-specific playbook will configure the host with the specified roles described below.
 Prior to running the host-specific playbooks, some minimum requirements must be met:
 1. Operating system installed .
 2. User exists as defined in host variables file (*host_vars/hostname.yml*).
 	* User must have sudo access.